lefoy/cyanide-theme/README.md

 Now that you have everything installed, you can edit the `colors.json` file to add your own custom color.
 After you saved the file, run the `grunt build` command and your theme will be generated.
 You can now update your Sublime Text settings to use your new theme.

+*More information about the theme builder will be added soon.
+Meanwhile, you can open an issue on GitHub and I will be happy to help you.*

 ## Known issues

 ### Ubuntu Mono UI cuts off the tabs font